bull-sec/jekyll-klise/_posts/book-review-genefather/2023-11-04-book-review-genefather.md

 Bile himself would tell you that he is nothing like the Chaos Space Marines, and looks upon them as degenerates that gave in to their baser instincts.
 And the more I read of Bile the more I'm inclined to think that he is a Renegade.
 The facts speak fairly loudly as well; Bile has repeatedly declared his disdain for Chaos and the powers of the Warp, even going so far as to call a Keeper of Secrets a "Figment" to it's face.
 He can also be quite merciful, and he doesn't kill for the sake of killing as so many of his former bretheren, he detests waste, and the gleeful slaughter they engage in during combat just looks to him to be a waste of potentially valuable material for his research and experiments.

-We see the "mercy" he shows in the final confrontation with Cawl, he could quite easily have murdered Cawl (or rather Porta could have) and
+We see the "mercy" he shows in the final confrontation with Cawl, he could quite easily have murdered Cawl (or rather Porta could have) but he doesn't because he seems to actually respect Cawl, especially the work he has done.

 - Doesn't think of himself as a Chaos Space Marine
 - Wants to "save humanity"